How to Manage Arthritis Pain Without Surgery in Georgia Atlanta

 Understanding Arthritis Pain

-Arthritis can affect any joint in the body, but it most commonly impacts the knees, hips, hands, and spine.
-The pain associated with arthritis stems from inflammation, joint damage, and the deterioration of cartilage.
-While surgery can be an option for severe cases, many individuals prefer to explore non-surgical methods first.
+Arthritis can strike any joint, but it most often affects the knees, hips, hands, and spine.
+The pain comes from swelling, joint damage, and worn-down cartilage.
+Surgery is sometimes needed in severe cases.
+But many people prefer to try non-surgical methods first.

 Non-Surgical Arthritis Pain Management Techniques